foundry-rs/starknet-foundry/docs/src/testing/gas-and-resource-estimation.md

 > 📝 **Note**
 >
-> Starknet-Foundry uses blob-based gas calculation formula and v0.13.1 starknet costs in order to calculate gas usage.
+> Starknet-Foundry uses blob-based gas calculation formula in order to calculate gas usage.
 > For details on the exact formula, [see the docs](https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/fee-mechanism/#overall_fee_blob).

 > 📝 **Note**